imagineai/create-django-app/README.md

 - **Congrats!
 Your Django app is up and running!**

 - Now that you've created your new app, **check out the `myapp.im` in your app directory** - using this you can:
-  - easily change your app settings such as django server, package manager, API format, database etc.
+  - easily change your app settings such as Django server, package manager, API format, database etc.
-  - auto-generate code for data models, CRUD APIs etc using our simple config spec.
+  - generate code for data models, CRUD APIs etc using our simple config spec.

 - Continue reading to learn more, or check out www.imagine.ai.